 Cord blood industry consolidation is another major theme going on worldwide.
 Examples of this trend include the largest Canadian bank (Insception) merging with the largest Australian bank (Cell Care Australia Pty Ltd.) and Cryoholdco buying up cord blood banks in Latin America.

 Additionally, Sanpower Group has emerged the largest cord blood banking operator in China and SE Asia after buying China Cord Blood Corporation (CCBC) and Shandong Cord Blood Bank.
+It now controls over 1.1 million cord blood units within its network.

 - Human Longevity acquired LifebankUSA from Celgene in January of 2016